smithy-lang/smithy-rs/design/src/client/orchestrator.md

     - **What can they do?**
         - They can set configuration to be used by the orchestrator or in interceptors.
         - They can set interceptors.
-    - **Are they user-definable?** No. At present, only smithy maintainers may define these.
+    - **Are they user-definable?** No. At present, only smithy-rs maintainers may define these.
 - **Interceptors**:
     - **When can these be set?** Any time before calling `orchestrate`.
     - **When are they called by the orchestrator?** At each step in the request-response lifecycle.